Note: This course was formerly COIN 290.

 Piller, Ingrid., Intercultural Communication, A Critical Introduction, Edinburgh University Press (2nd Edition), 2017.

 A course reader, including all the indicated readings, will be available.
 The course’s Moodle site is the primary location for readings and assignments.

-$ 5.00 – includes materials for final exhibition
+$25 – includes guest lectures and materials for final exhibition